Tanaguru/cf7-tanaguru/README.md

 Yet, we have found room for improvement in terms of web accessibility.

-This Contact Form 7 Tanaguru plugin aims at correcting and improving the original plugin.
+This CF7 Tanaguru plugin aims at correcting and improving the Contact Form 7 plugin by modifying its original source code.

 ## How to make changes ?